What is Hard Water? Hard Water Facts

 - Coffee Filters

 - Add 60 grams of calcium hydroxide to the 10 gallons of distilled water.

 - Add 30 grams of Epsom Salt (magnesium sulfate).

 - Add 30 grams of calcium chloride to the water.

 - Stir until the water goes clear (It’s ok if it doesn’t all dissolve).

-- Add 300 grams of calcium chloride to the water.
-To remove the solids left over, run the water through a double-lined coffee filter.
+- To remove the solids left over, run the water through a double-lined coffee filter.
 You should have a clear water solution that will test with a high level of dissolved calcium in it.